 Well, there’s –

-- The rubbish we’ve bought into about who we are (what other people tell us we are or how they treat us)
+- The myths we’ve bought into about who we are (what other people tell us we are or how they treat us)

 - Trying to keep up with everything and everyone that is coming at us (no filters)